Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 4.4) Parasites

-Parasites are common in kittens, outdoor cats, and new rescues, but indoor cats are not fully off the hook either.
+Parasites are common in kittens, outdoor cats, and new rescues, but indoor cats are not completely off the hook either.
 Persistent diarrhea, mucus, weight loss, or a rougher coat can all fit the picture.

 4.5) Infection or gut inflammation